butchervanity/butchervanity/README.md

 <h5 align='center'

 •-————————♡————————-•
+<h6 align='center'

+sv = semiverbal (not speaking, but will sometimes use emojis or say very few words) nv = nonverbal (i dont say anything at all) iwc = interact with care tc = touch comfort c+h = cuddles and hide
+(tc and c+h always apply no matter what, i only put them in my names because not everyone checks githubs..)

+<h5 align='center'

 i  like  cuddles  .  .  feel  free  to  cuddle  me  when  you  see  me  :)  i  wont  say  anything  because  im  shy  but  it  makes  me  happy

 if  im  playing  roblox  feel  free  to  join  from  profile  (my  joins  are  set  to  everyone.)

 sometimes  i  make  websites  but  im  really   bad  at  coding

-whenever you think i'm afk feel free to whisper
+whenever  you  think  i 'm  afk  feel  free  to  whisper

-if i follow you on here i either wanna be friends or i just rlly like your ponies please don't think anything of it/srs
+if  i  follow  you  on  here  i  either  wanna  be  friends  or  i  just  rlly  like  your  ponies  please  don 't  think  anything  of  it /srs